 If you have been diagnosed with herpes, it’s important to follow the treatment plan suggested by your doctor to manage symptoms and reduce the risk of transmitting the virus to others.
 You need to check out our article about not disclosing HSV.

 HSV stands for herpes simplex virus.
-We are here to be your STD-related resource of information and hope this article helps teach you how you can pee comfortably with herpes.
+We are here to be your STD-related resource of information and hope this article helps teach you How to Pee Comfortably with Herpes.

 -